the-tomato-king/Tomatch/README.md

 - [x] Update: Users can update store information or mark stores as favorites.
 - [x] Delete: Users can remove stores they no longer visit.

-1. store_brands (collection): Stores information about retail brands.
-- Create: Only Admins can add new store brands.
-- [x] Read: Users can view store brand information.
-- Update: Only Admins can update store brand details.
-- Delete: Only Admins can remove outdated or incorrect store brands.

-1. Local Product Library: A built-in database of common products.
-- No direct CRUD operations as it's local to the app
-- [x] Read: Users can browse/search for products by name, code, or category.

 ## Contributors